decc/calculator-book/deploying-the-webtool-on-AWS-EC2.md

 If successful the terminal prompt should change to something like ubuntu@ip-10-32-37-22:~

+8. Set-up the Calculator on your instance

-From this terminal it is now possible download and run the Ubuntu set-up script to set up your Calculator, using the commands below:
+from this terminal it is now possible download and run the Ubuntu set-up script to set up your Calculator, using the commands below:

     wget https://raw.githubusercontent.com/decc/twenty-fifty/master/util/setup-ubuntu-12.04.sh
     sh setup-ubuntu-12.04.sh